 Table Contents

 The court-martial environment in Marine Corps Recruit Depot Parris Island involves command-driven prosecution processes and formal judicial proceedings for serious UCMJ offenses.
-Charges such as Article 120 sexual assault allegations, violent conduct, and other felony-level misconduct are commonly addressed through general and special courts-martial.
-Because courts-martial operate as command-controlled felony forums with rapid investigative and administrative escalation, allegations can result in significant consequences affecting liberty, rank, benefits, and long-term military careers.
+Charges such as Article 120 sexual assault allegations, assault, abuse of authority, hazing, training-related misconduct, and other felony-level violations are commonly addressed through general and special courts-martial.
+These proceedings function as command-controlled felony trials and can escalate rapidly once an allegation is reported.
+Potential consequences include confinement, reduction in rank, loss of benefits, punitive discharge, and long-term damage to a military career.

 The United States maintains a military presence at Marine Corps Recruit Depot Parris Island because it serves as a centralized location for initial entry training and force preparation.
 The installation supports essential training missions that require continuous command authority over service members.
 Those assigned to or training at the depot remain subject to the Uniform Code of Military Justice at all times.
 This authority applies regardless of the service member’s specific duty status or position within the training cycle.